ShishirGTM32/ShishirGTM32/README.md

 ## About Me

-I'm a back-end developer based in Nepal.
+I'm a back-end developer living in Nepal.
 I enjoy working on web development projects and data analysis.
-Although I don't currently work for a specific company, I'm always continuing my learning journey.
+I like learning new things in an efficient way.

 ## Skills & Technologies